ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <br>
 <h2>Humanistic Framework</h2>

-These fields encompass finance, economics, history, etc, any kind of field where the modelling is driven by actors behavior.
-How can we model humanistic framework?
-Using a Graph!
-Actors are nodes.
-Actions are edges.
+These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.
+In this case, the nodes are actors and their edges are decisions.

-Job is to have a discretionary model of how graph evolves/plays out in future time, close to the true outcomes.
-History tells us how the graph/situation played out previously.

-So, the first step in any similar situation is to build the graph.
-Ask __'who'__.
-Who the players in a scenario are, what __their perspectives__.
-And this is where history comes in, we can examine how the graph has played out previously.
-Any piece of information involving people doing something can be modelled by this kind of thinking.
+Now the key skill here is to ask _who_.
+The ability to put yourself in the perspective of an actor to understand his/her decisions, to understand the context/circumstance they are in that drives their decision-making.

+Another skill is _grouping/categorizing_.
+This refers to categorizing a set of actors according to similar contexts/circumstances/decisions.
+And we can do this in a hierarchical fashion.
+Once we do this, it's easier to manage because you whenever you have a new actor, you can categorize it and reference the shared context/circumstance for that particular grouping, rather than creating it again from scratch.
+Like caching data that is read often.

+The next skill is the ability to build graphs explaining how situations between actors play out.
+This is done by reading history or current events.
+As to how to build the graph, I'm not entirely sure yet.
+Sot this is something I need to think about.

 <blockquote>